chef/chef-web-docs/content/style/procedures.md

 A set or procedures may require certain hardware or software, or certain permissions or access to complete a set of procedures.
 Include those requirements before a set of procedures.

-If users will install third-party software, include links the system requirements documentation for that software.
+If users will install third-party software, include links the system requirement documentation for that software.

-## Writing Steps
+## Writing steps

 ### Procedure levels